Learn practical English phrases for professional situations, so you can speak English more confidently at work!

-Lesson 22: Medical & Dental English
+|Lesson 32: Medical and Dental English

 Today’s lesson is an overview of vocabulary used in medicine and dentistry.
 Even if you don’t work in these areas, you’ll learn many useful words for talking about health problems and treatments in English.